tox-dev/platformdirs/README.rst

 And also:

-- Is a single module so other Python packages can vendor their own private copy.
 - Is slightly opinionated on the directory names used.
 Look for "OPINION" in documentation and code for when an opinion is being applied.